oldramen/hashtag-amy/README.md

 Next, you'll need a copy of the bot.
 [Download the zip](https://github.com/dubbytt/hashtag-amy/zipball/master) and unzip it.
 Put the files someplace significant.
 For me, I put them in my home directory.

 ## Step 3: Installing More Dependencies!
-hashtag-amy requires node modules to work properly.
+DubbyTT requires node modules to work properly.
 So you'll need to grab a copy of npm.
 Google is your friend :D

 Now the bot pretty much requires a terminal window.
 In OSX, it's Terminal.app.
 In Windows, go to Start -> Run -> and enter 'cmd'.
 In Linux, if you don't know, then you shouldn't be using linux, but you can just do Ctr-Alt-T.

 Now cd into your directory.
-For me it's cd ~/hashtag-amy and run these commands:
+For me it's cd ~/dubbytt and run these commands:

     npm install ttapi
     npm install underscore